dynamsoft-docs/document-normalizer-docs/programming/javascript/user-guide.md

 await normalizer.updateScanSettings(scanSettings);
 ```

-As you can see from the above code snippets, there are one type of configuration:
+As you can see from the above code snippets, there is one type of configuration:

-* `get/updateScanSettings`: Configures the behavior of the normalizer which includes `duplicateForgetTime` and `intervalTime`, etc.
+* `get/updateScanSettings`: Configures the behavior of the normalizer which only includes `intervalTime` for now.

 #### Customize the UI